We sent Chandrika on a once-in-a-lifetime Ladakh trip. She came back to tell us how everyone can make it happen.

 Leh main market

-A colorful, bustling market in the city center, Leh’s main bazaar is the perfect place to spend a leisurely evening strolling through its narrow alleys.
+Leh’s main bazaar is a colorful, bustling market in the city center and the perfect place to spend a leisurely evening strolling through its narrow alleys.
 The market is home to shops selling all kinds of local products – from fresh produce to souvenirs and handicraft items.

 Day 3 – Drive to Nubra Valley via Khardung La